Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 TL;DR
 -----
-.. note::

 The new :mod:`~qiskit.primitives`, in combination with the :mod:`~qiskit.quantum_info` module, have superseded functionality of :mod:`~qiskit.opflow`.
 Thus, the latter is being deprecated.

+.. note::

+    The use of :mod:`~qiskit.opflow` was tightly coupled to the :class:`~qiskit.utils.QuantumInstance` class, which is also being deprecated.
+For more information on migrating the :class:`~qiskit.utils.QuantumInstance`, please read the `quantum instance migration guide <http://qisk.it/qi_migration>`_.

 Background
 ----------